Skip to content

 castles in Scotland

-Another famous Scottish castle is Balmoral Castle, the home of the Royal Family in Scotland.
-The property wasn’t a royal residence until 1852, when Prince Albert gifted the castle to his wife, Queen Victoria, who fell in love with Scottish Highlands during her first visit.
+Another famous Scottish castle is Balmoral Castle, home to the Royal Family.
+The property wasn’t a royal residence until 1852 when Prince Albert gifted the castle to his wife, Queen Victoria, who fell in love with the Scottish Highlands during her first visit.

 Balmoral Castle was the favourite summer holiday home of the late Queen Elizabeth, who passed away peacefully within the castle’s walls on 8 September 2022.
 In 2016, Princess Eugenie, the granddaughter of Queen Elizabeth, expressed how much her grandmother loved the castle and how she was “the most happy there.”

-One of the features of Balmoral is the Castle Ballroom, the largest room in the castle.
-The ballroom is still used to this day by the Royal Family and is used for Ghillies Ball, which has taken place almost every year since Queen Victoria’s reign.
+One of Balmoral’s features is the Castle Ballroom, the largest room in the castle.
+The ballroom is still used by the Royal Family and is used for the Ghillies Ball, which has taken place almost every year since Queen Victoria’s reign.

 Another famous area is Garden Cottage, where Queen Victoria used to relax and write her diaries.
 Balmoral’s impressive gardens contain several Victorian glasshouses and a conservatory displaying different floral pot plants year-round.